25 Tips for Grilling the Perfect Steak

-If you're cooking on charcoal, make sure you wait until the charcoal turns white and is evenly spread out, adds Robert Liberato, executive chef at STK LA.
+If you're cooking with charcoal, make sure you wait until the charcoal turns white and is evenly spread out, adds Robert Liberato, executive chef at STK LA.
 "Don't rush the process with extra lighter fluid or throw a steak on the grill when there is an open flame," Liberato says.
 "That only immediately burns the meat."
-And it's a bad flavor, not the "I like it burnt" kind.
+And that gives it a bad flavor, not the "I like it burnt" kind.

 A little flame is your friend, but a lot is your enemy.
 "Keep two sides of the grill hot and move the steak to the second hot spot if the first grilling area is aggressively flaming up," says Vignola.

 Dousing with water is a last resort.
-"You want to keep the grill as hot as possible, but if it's between the house going up and a well-charred steak, I'd give a nod to keeping the house intact," Vignola quips.
+"You want to keep the grill as hot as possible, but if it's between the house going up and a well-charred steak, I'd give a nod to keeping the house intact," Vignola says.
 Us, too!
-And to make the most of your grilling time, check out these 21 Grill Recipes that Aren't Burgers.

 It might be easy to stab your meat with a fork to turn or flip it, but resist the urge unless you want an unevenly cooked steak.
 "Fork punctures allow juices to escape and can lead to drying, less flavorful protein," says Liberato.
 "Always use a spatula or tongs."
 It sounds minor, but these are the little things that add up to cooking the best steak ever!

-Always keep an instant read thermometer handy while grilling.
+Always keep an instant-read meat thermometer handy while grilling.
 It takes the guesswork out of determining its cooking status, especially when cooking for a group of people who want theirs prepared at different temperatures.
-A rare steak should hit 120 degrees, while a medium steak should top 140 degrees and a well-done should hit at 160.
+A rare steak should hit 120 degrees Fahrenheit, while a medium steak should top 140 degrees Fahrenheit, and a well-done should hit at 160 degrees Fahrenheit.

 Those perfect grill marks are like a stylish garnish to your meal.
 They're pretty simple to do, too.
 "To make diamond grill marks on the meat, sear it on an angle and then turn before flipping the steak to the other side," says Balbas.

 We know you can't wait to devour your creation, but be patient!
-Once any piece of meat is cooked, it's important to let it rest for seven to 10 minutes (depending on the cut) before slicing, advises Liberato.
-"Since the juices get squeezed to the outside during the cooking process, allowing it a chance to sit will help the juices disperse evenly throughout the center of the meat."
+Once any piece of meat is cooked, it's important to let it rest for seven to 10 minutes (depending on the cut) before slicing.
+"Since the juices get squeezed to the outside during the cooking process, allowing it a chance to sit will help the juices disperse evenly throughout the center of the meat," Liberato says.

 After the steak has rested, put it back on the grill for about 30 seconds on each side just before serving to get a surface sizzle going.
-"A little sprinkle of a gray sea salt on the steak allows for a gentle and focused re-seasoning of the steak," adds Vignola.
+"A little sprinkle of gray sea salt on the steak allows for a gentle and focused re-seasoning of the steak," says Vignola.